The Gift of Love (Jerry Butler album)

-The Gift of Love is a 1968 compilation album by Jerry Butler on Sunset Records.
-The title track had already been issued as a single by The Temptations in October 1958.
+The Gift of Love is a 1968 compilation album by American soul singer-songwriter Jerry Butler on Sunset Records.
+The title track had already been issued as a single by The Impressions in October 1958.
 Having by 1968 racked up a number of charting singles and become known as a solo artist, Sunset reissued this collection of singles from their back catalogue.